 If you’re unsure where to begin with downsizing, the woman in the video below explains the process and how to declutter with the principle of the four Ps.
 It’s also an ideal solution for last-minute relocation.

 If you wish to move with just a car, you’ll have to leave a lot behind and avoid packaging fragile items.
 Long story short, you can’t bring much.
 However, you can maximize the space and safety in your vehicle by taking a few shortcuts.
-You’ll learn how to pack a small car for moving and what’s really necessary.
+You’ll learn how to pack a small car for moving cross country and what’s really necessary.

 The benefit of relocating in a small four-wheeler is having less to unpack after moving cross country.
 If you don’t like to spend precious minutes unwrapping plates and would rather use that time to get to know your new home, this scenario is ideal.